shreya7code/CNN_Models_MNSIT/README.md

-# CNN_Models_MNSIT

-# MNIST CNN Classifier & Pretrained Model Comparison
+# CNN Classifier & Pretrained Model Comparison on MNIST Dataset

 This project compares training performance of a custom CNN with pretrained models (ResNet18, AlexNet, LeNet) on MNIST dataset using PyTorch.